Skip to content

 Read-only recommendations always appear before gated ones.

-reachable Service responds to probes
+reachable Service responds to probes; presence confirmed

-read-confirmed Data was successfully read from the target
+read-confirmed Data was successfully read from the target (config, models, files)

 execution-confirmed Code or commands executed on the target

-takeover-capable Full control of the service demonstrated
+takeover-capable Full control of the service is demonstrably possible

 Scan Modes